Key Takeaways:

 Additionally, some state laws focus on Total THC, which includes both Delta-9 THC and THCA in their compliance calculations.
 This means even products with compliant levels of Delta-9 could be considered illegal if the THCA content pushes them over the legal threshold.

 Before purchasing or selling THCA products, it’s important to check your local laws.
-Even if a product is federally compliant, state enforcement policies vary widely—and ignorance of state-specific laws won’t protect you from legal consequences.
+Even if a product is federally compliant, state enforcement policies vary widely and ignorance of state-specific laws won’t protect you from legal consequences.

 Hemp-Derived THCA and the Loophole Debate

 This has sparked a debate over whether THCA is being used to circumvent marijuana laws.
-Regulators in some states have already begun cracking down on high-THCA hemp flower, arguing that its intended use violates the spirit of the Farm Bill.
+Regulators in some states have already begun cracking down on high-THCA hemp flowers, arguing that its intended use violates the spirit of the Farm Bill.

-Retailers have been marketing these products with language that implies or outright states they will produce a high when smoked—prompting greater scrutiny from lawmakers and law enforcement.
+Retailers have been marketing these products with language that implies or outright states they will produce a high when smoked, prompting greater scrutiny from lawmakers and law enforcement.
 Some jurisdictions have begun requiring warning labels or restricting sales to adult-use dispensaries.

 As the cannabis market evolves, more states are expected to clarify their stance on THCA and other emerging cannabinoids.
 Regulatory clarity will likely hinge on lab testing standards, total THC calculations, and how products are intended to be consumed.